rubensfernando/gruponews-backup/_posts/2010-02-02-compartilhando-a-cruz-no-brasil.md

 ---
 ID: 1506
-post_title: Compartilhando a cruz no Brasil
+title: Compartilhando a cruz no Brasil
 image-xl: ""
 image-l: ""
 image-sq-l: ""